 While it’s challenging to provide an exact figure for oil leak repair costs due to the aforementioned variables, we can offer a rough estimate to give you an idea of what to expect.

-For minor oil leaks caused by loose seals or gaskets, you may spend between $150 and $400 for the repair, including parts and labor.
+For minor oil leaks by loose seals or gaskets, you may spend between $150 and $400 for the repair, including parts and labor.
 These leaks often involve simple fixes, such as replacing seals or tightening bolts, making them relatively inexpensive to repair.

 In the case of major oil leaks resulting from a cracked engine block or a damaged cylinder head gasket, the repair costs can exceed $1,000, potentially reaching several thousand dollars.
 These repairs are complex and time-consuming, involving significant labor hours and expensive parts.